microsoft/Kusto-Query-Language/doc/avgif-aggfunction.md

 ---
 title: avgif() (aggregation function) - Azure Data Explorer
-description: This article describes avgif() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 07/10/2022
+description: Learn how to use the avgif() function to return the average value of an expression where the predicate evaluates to true. ms.reviewer: alexans ms.topic: reference ms.date: 11/03/2022
 ---
 # avgif() (aggregation function)